The Department has commenced a project to prepare a Wild Fallow Deer Management Plan.

 Have your say

 Stakeholder and public input to the plan is critical to the success of the management plan.
-There will be two components to public consultation for the plan.
+There are two components to public consultation for the plan.

 Public information sessions where there will be an opportunity to provide the project team with feedback on the key issues for deer management in Tasmania.
 In addition, the Department welcomes any written feedback you may wish to provide for